 The pooled data revealed that spiders, mirid bugs, coccinellids, odonata, staphylinids, cicindelids and carabids were the most prevalent natural enemies of stem borer complex recorded in the rice ecosystem.
 The results revealed that the population of spiders was first observed during the 31st SMW (0.07 spiders/ hill) with its peak during the 40th SMW (1.21 spiders/ hill) and reached 0.53 spiders/ hill during 44th SMW.
 Population of mirid bugs was first observed during the 31st SMW (0.35 mirid bugs/ hill) with its peak during the 39th SMW (2.45 mirid bugs/ hill) and reached 0.06 mirid bugs/ hill during 44th SMW.
 The population of adult beetles of coccinellids was first observed during the 31st SMW (0.92 ladybird beetles/ sq m) with its peak during the 40th SMW (13.51 ladybird beetles/ sq m) and reached 3.91 ladybird beetles/ sq m during 44th SMW.
 The population of adult dragonflies and damselflies was first observed during the 30th SMW (0.60 dragonflies and damselflies/ sq m) with its peak during the 40th SMW (6.77 dragonflies and damselflies/ sq m) and reached 2.55 dragonflies and damselflies/ sq m during 44th SMW.
 The population of adult staphylinids was first observed during the 30th SMW (2.00 adults/ sq m) with its peak during the 38th SMW (18.00 adults/ sq m) and reached 6.00 adults/ sq m during 44th SMW.
 The population of adult cicindelids was first observed during the 32nd SMW (0.24 adults/ sq m) with its peak during the 37th SMW (0.70 adults/ sq m) and reached 0.08 adults/ sq m during 43rd and 44th SMW.
 The population of adult beetles of carabids was first observed during the 30th SMW (0.23 adults/ sq m) with its peak during the 39th SMW (3.69 adults/ sq m) and reached 0.50 adults/ sq m during 44th SMW.
 The pooled data on relative abundance revealed that a total of 382.00 adults of natural enemies were observed throughout the crop growth.
 Of them, 8.71 spiders were observed sharing 2.28 per cent, 11.76 mirid bugs were observed sharing 3.08 per cent, 103.25 ladybird beetles were observed sharing 27.03 per cent, 71.55 dragonflies and damselflies were observed sharing 18.73 per cent, 157.00 staphylinids were observed sharing 41.09 per cent, 3.32 cicindelids were observed sharing 0.87 per cent, 26.42 and carabid beetles were observed sharing 6.92 per cent.
 The pooled data on correlation studies revealed that population of spiders was found significantly negative correlated (r= -0.528) with morning relative humidity.
 The adult population of mirid bugs found significantly positive correlated (r= 0.524) with morning relative humidity and significantly negative correlated (r= -0.567) with evening relative humidity.

-Table 1 Population dynamics of natural enemies of stem borer complex (spiders and mirid bug) in rice ecosystem.
+Table 1.
+Population dynamics of natural enemies of stem borer complex (spiders and mirid bug) in rice ecosystem.